Albert-Gao/blog/source/_posts/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes.md

 }
 ```

+So, what happens here.

-So, here.
-We create the property `myRepo` that will hold the dependency.
-And the decorator `@Inject` will let dagger knows that you want it to be injected.
-Then, in the `onCreate`, you start the injection with `(application as MyApp).myAppComponent.inject(this)`.
+- We create the property `myRepo` that will hold the dependency.
+- And the decorator `@Inject` will let dagger knows that you want it to be injected.
+- Then, in the `onCreate`, you start the injection with `(application as MyApp).myAppComponent.inject(this)`.
+- And there is no magic here, the `inject(this)` already got its declaration in that `interface MyAppComponent`, remember? :)

 ## 8. Run the app